 Security of supply is enhanced by gas storage.
 Gas stored in the facilities provides cost effective and reliable insurance against supply disruptions and demand spikes.
 The benefits will be twofold: delivering gas to the market in which it is located; and dampening the price of gas by adding volume to the available supply.

-Modifications 0678E and 0678F propose a storage discount of 80%.
-The justification for this level of discount is set out in the WWA supporting paper.

 Some Workgroup Participants noted that there is a requirement under the EU tariff code to apply discounts to storage capacity, where the discount is at least 50%.
 Storage provides a security of supply in extreme events therefore it seems appropriate to apply a level of discount.
 As the minimum level is 50%, there needs to be full justification for a discount level beyond this.
 Therefore, in the view of the Workgroup Participants, 50% seems to be the right level at the moment unless there is concentrated evidence to suggest otherwise going forward.

-Workgroup noted that materiality effect of moving from 50 to 80% Storage Discount was of the order of 1-2% increase on other charges
+Workgroup noted that the materiality effect of moving from 50 to 80% Storage Discount was of the order of 1-2% increase on other charges as outlined above.

 Some Workgroup Participants were of the view that this is an acceptable increase for the benefits that Storage provides and as such some Workgroup Participants supported the higher level of discount.